- What’s your role here at Nerdio? What do you do on a day-to-day basis and how do you help partners/customers?

 I have worked for vendors before where they might make a passing comment of something “being on the roadmap”.
 With Nerdio, when we say something like that, we mean it and deliver on it.

 - What sitcom family or friend group would you choose to be a part of?

 - Besides a standard computer, what is the earliest piece of technology you remember owning?
-The first piece of technology I owned was an iPod Shuffle, the really small one which didn’t even have a screen.

 - What’s the most valuable thing you’ve learned while working in tech?

 That is a tough one, I would have to say it would be that change is inevitable.
 While it is important to stay abreast of the latest technology and trends, it is also important to know about the history and the legacy behind things as it helps to explain the why.

 - What’s a current technology trend you’re passionate about?

 As a parent, I think it is my duty to be interested and invested in understanding the technology that is shaping and impacting our children.
 So ultimately a lot of that gets chosen for me.